christso/hope-mn-link/README.md

 ### Node app is frozen

 * Cause: testRPC or geth process is locked.
 This occassionally occurs on Windows 10.
 * Solution: You'll need to press any key in the Powershell console to unlock it.
-Alternatively, use CMD instead of Powershell.
+Alternatively, use CMD or VS Code Integrated Terminal.

 ### Error when Minting